 The long and short of it is that Masaya Nakamura was a shipbuilding engineer that got involved with rooftop amusement spaces when he was contracted by the Mitsukoshi department store to build a custom area called Roadway Ride in 1963.
-As the opportunities for his specialization began to decrease, with companies like Taito and Rosen Enterprises offering full service amusement for the booming department store areas, Nakamura Seiakusho Co Ltd. began manufacturing rocking horses with various licenses.
+As the opportunities for his specialization began to decrease, with companies like Taito and Rosen Enterprises offering full service amusement for the booming department store areas, Nakamura Seiakusho Co Ltd. began manufacturing kiddie rides with various licenses.
 According to Namco’s historical game listing, they began this in 1965.

 Following that, in the January 1977 issue of Play Meter, Masaya Nakamura was interviewed by Ralph Lally.
 Here is the transcript that relates to Periscope: